 This is an attempt to clarify it from my understanding.

 The main difference between the primary index and secondary indexes are distributed indexes vs. local indexes, as mentioned in the above Jira ticket.
 Basically, that means that every node in the Cassandra cluster can answer the question “Which node contains the row with primary key

-However, secondary indexes are stored locally, as they are implemented as column families, it is not guaranteed that an arbitrary node can answer the question “Which node contains the
+However, secondary indexes are stored locally, as they are implemented as column families, it is not guaranteed that an arbitrary node can answer the question “Which node contains the Person with

 state = 'us'?” immediately.
 To answer that question, the node needs to go out and ask all nodes that question.